Jerscape/LightBnB/LightBnB_WebApp-master/README.md

 ## Getting Started

 - Install all dependencies using the npm install command
-- Navigate to folder in terminat.
+- Navigate to folder in terminal.
 Use command "npm run local"
 - Got to port 3000

 ## Project Structure